Here’s all the latest trending crafts so you can stay up to date on the world of craft!

 Sew big or go home we always say.
 As 60’s/70’s fashion comes back into fashion so does volume sewing.
 Our favourite show on TV The Great British Sewing Bee featured volume sewing and we think this trend is just going to grow.
 Big oversized collars, custom cuffs, flared trousers and huge floaty sleeves are in fashion and so will be crafting fashion very soon.
 This rather extra Victorian collar tutorial is by lolaalbavintage and was featured in issue 124 of Mollie.
 It’s the very definition of volume sewing and will look 10/10 added to your 2021 outfits.

 Trending crafts often emerge through social media and polymer clay is one of these.
 Tik Tokers and Instagrammers are making very satisfying videos of polymer clay colours being rolled together to create gorgeous patterns and swirling designs.
 It’s an extremely versatile material and can be used to make all sorts of jewellery, figurines, cases and pots.
-Plus its super affordable meaning you can start making your own handmade jewellery cheaper than shop-bought pieces.
+Plus it’s super affordable meaning you can start making your own handmade jewellery cheaper than shop-bought pieces.
 2021 say hello to the wonderful world of polymer clay!
+We’ve got a complete guide to polymer clay right here on Gathered so you can embrace this trending craft with open arms.

 Bargello is needlepoint like you’ve never seen it before.
 Named after a set of chairs from the Bargello palace in Florence, Bargello is upright stitches which are laid out to make a certain pattern or motif (like this fab chevron pattern).
 It gives a beautifully textured look to your projects and can be embroidered onto wool or other materials for extra details.
 We’re starting to see more and more bargello crop up on Pinterest and other crafty sites.
 Plus we even featured this retro bargello plant pot tutorial in issue 124 by the queen of bargello herself, Nerrisa Pratt.